UsabilityEngineering/ux-portfolio-dhawkins44/j01/README.md

 ---

 Like so many other NFL football fans during the months of September through February, I love to participate in fantasy football.
 In fantasy sports, participants create a virtual team of real-life athletes and compete against other teams in a league or contest based on the statistical performance of those players in actual professional sports games.
 There are two ways that fantasy sports are typically played: traditional and daily.
 Daily fantasy differs from traditional fantasy in that it typically lasts only one day to one week, rather than the entire season.
-For the purposes of this user experience journal, I will focus on daily fantasy and the use of the DraftKings iPhone mobile application to play.
+For the purposes of this user experience journal, I will focus on daily fantasy and the use of the DraftKings iPhone mobile application.
 I mostly play fantasy during the NFL season.
 However, since the NFL season is over for the year, I am going to enter into an NBA contest to demonstrate the experience.

 My goal is to enter 20 entries into a contest called “NBA $400 Dime Time” and draft a unique team of players for each of those entries.
 I have included a screenshot below where I have circled the entry details in blue to show you some relevant information to this demonstration: